 Tickets for all Impulse events are also available from our ticket shop.

 “There is only one map!” a loudspeaker proclaims.
 “No, there are many of them” – another voice immediately contradicts.
-In the second chapter of this production the audience finds itself in the middle of a conflict between five former Soviet republics: Ukraine, Belarus, Georgia, Azerbaijan and Armenia fling around irreconcilable interpretations of their shared history.
-Meanwhile the only actor says nothing, she just silently does what the voices tell her to do.
+In each of the halls of this fictional museum, very different versions of the same historical events are presented.
+And sometimes these different versions are offered within the same room: in the second chapter of this production the audience finds itself in the middle of a conflict between five former Soviet republics: Ukraine, Belarus, Georgia, Azerbaijan and Armenia fling around irreconcilable interpretations of their shared history.

 “Marina Davydova makes the past self-reflectively, darkly and mercilessly alive.
 Visitors are part of the play, part of the scenery and part of the story.
 A ‘museum’ well worth visiting.”
 Eva Sager, Wiener Zeitung